 Can I monitor coding agents with MintMCP?

 Yes.
-MintMCP's LLM Proxy is specifically designed to monitor coding agents.
+MintMCP's Agent Monitor layer is designed to monitor coding agents.
 It tracks every tool call, bash command, and file operation from AI coding assistants.
-The proxy blocks dangerous commands in real-time, prevents access to sensitive files like .env and SSH keys, and provides complete audit trails for security review.
-This dedicated product addresses the specific risks introduced when AI assistants have system-level access.
+The monitor blocks dangerous commands in real-time, helps prevent access to sensitive files like .env and SSH keys, and provides complete audit trails for security review.
+This dedicated layer addresses the specific risks introduced when AI assistants have system-level access.

 How does MintMCP pricing compare to usage-based models?

-MintMCP uses per-user licensing with custom enterprise quotes, providing predictable costs tied to team size rather than usage volume.
-Composio offers transparent usage-based pricing starting at $0 for 20,000 tool calls monthly, scaling to $229/month for 2,000,000 calls.
-The optimal model depends on usage patterns: high-volume tool calling may favor usage-based pricing, while teams prioritizing compliance and governance may find MintMCP's enterprise approach provides better total value including SOC 2 attestation and dedicated support.
+MintMCP uses custom enterprise quotes, providing pricing aligned to team size, deployment scope, and governance requirements rather than only raw tool-call volume.
+Composio offers usage-based pricing for teams building agentic applications.
+The optimal model depends on usage patterns: high-volume tool calling may favor usage-based pricing, while teams prioritizing compliance, SSO and SCIM-driven RBAC, auditability, and internal-agent governance may find MintMCP's enterprise approach provides better total value.